Sitaram119/hello-world/README.md

 # hello-world
-This is a first github tutorial
+This is a first github tutorial and i can make use of it in comming days for Data science.